Michigan Law Simplifies Child Support Process if Divorced Parent Moves to New York

 To learn more about the Michigan child support law, read the Hometownlife.com article, “Law Enacted to Help Ensure Child Support Payments.”

 If you are a New York resident involved in the divorce process and worried about child support, child custody or spousal support, you should speak to a qualified divorce lawyer immediately.
 Jonathan D. Katz is an experienced divorce and family law attorney who can protect your rights throughout the divorce process.
-Contact Mr. Katz today to schedule a free consultation about your case.
+Contact Mr. Katz today to schedule a consultation about your case.